matiaskorhonen/paper-age/README.md

 ```

 Compression ratios vary wildly depending on the input data, so whether or not this is worth it is up to you.

+## Scanning the QR code

+On iOS, it's best to use the [Code Scanner](https://support.apple.com/en-gb/guide/iphone/iphe8bda8762/ios) from Control Center instead of the Camera app.
+The Code Scanner lets you copy the QR code contents to the clipboard instead of just searching for it.

+On Android, the built-in camera app should let you copy the QR code contents to the clipboard.
+The [Google Lens](https://play.google.com/store/apps/details?id=com.google.ar.lens&hl=en) app seems to work fine too.

 ## Development